PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-09 18:00:06
+Last updated: 2024-04-09 18:00:42
-Random Quote: Ted: "Robin!
-I just had a great idea!"Robin: "Oh, do whatever you want to me, just don't wake me up." - Robin Scherbatsky
+Random Quote: All I can do is wait... for the cancer to come back. - Skyler White